Best Things to Do in Sofia, Bulgaria: 5 Top Attractions & Places to Visit

-While there might not be a ton of things to do in Sofia compared to other popular travel destinations in Eastern Europe, visiting the capital of Bulgaria could very well be one of the best surprises of your travel career.
+Welcome to Sofia, Bulgaria: One of Eastern Europe’s most surprising travel destinations.
+While there might not be as many things to do in Sofia as in other Eastern European cities, visiting this fun-loving city could be one of the biggest surprises of your travel career.

 Ogle at St. Alexander Nevski Cathedral